dianadiazc/customer-wa/content/work3/task-7.md

 +++
-title = "Task 7: Create Auto Scaling Group" chapter = false weight = 7
+title = "Task 7: Creating an EC2 Auto Scaling Group" chapter = false
+weight = 7
 +++

-End of task architecture
+An **Auto Scaling group** contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+Amazon EC2 Auto Scaling enables you to take advantage of the safety and reliability of geographic redundancy by spanning Auto Scaling groups across multiple Availability Zones within a Region.

+After completing the steps in this Task, you will have the architecture in the following diagram:

 <img src="../images/lab2-task7.png" alt="drawing" width="800"/>